 Cons of Wantable

 - You have to pay a styling fee.
 I don’t know any service that doesn’t do this, it would be hard for them to have a sustainable business without this.
 But it’s still an extra cost.
-However, if you figure in gas and any extras you are likely to buy if you go to the mall or driving to different stores it really is likely cheaper in the long run.
+However, if you figure in gas and any extras you are likely to buy if you go to the mall or drive to different stores it really is likely cheaper in the long run.

 - It can take time for the stylist to learn your style.
 You may have more misses than hits for the first couple of boxes as the stylist learns what you like.
 The quiz, adding notes and even a Pinterest board can help this a lot but it still can take time.

 - You can’t bargain shop.
 If you like to shop sales this may not be for you.
 There is no sale rack option but you can put in your quiz that you prefer cheaper items.

 - You can’t wear the items out before you buy them.
 Unlike clothing rental, you do need to leave tags on the items and not wear them, just try them on.
 You still can test them out more than if you were in-store but it’s something to be aware of.

 My overall Wantable review is, that I really enjoyed my box.
 My stylist did a good job, especially for the first try, and without visuals as I didn’t have a Pinterest board.

 The clothes were high quality and I knew a lot of the brands.
 The fit was also very good.
 I don’t think I had any items that didn’t fit correctly and my body can be difficult for that so I was very impressed.

 I highly recommend trying Wantable out for yourself to see if it’s a good fit for you.
 The cost is minimal if you don’t like anything so it’s not a big gamble.

 Head over to Wantable and fill out the style quiz to get your first box today.
-Warning, you will never want to go shop in malls for clothes again.
+Warning, you will never want to go shopping in malls for clothes again.